hazer-hazer/Jacy-Dev-Book/concept/the-idea.md

+---
+layout: default
+title: The Idea
+nav_order: 5
+parent: Concept

+# description: This stage is where name resolution begins.
+---

 # The Idea

 _Jacy_ is an experimental project that is aimed to have powerful features with ease of use but without an implicitness.